trueos/pcbsd/src-qt5/docs/introduction.rst

 * The ability to create a :ref:`PersonaCrypt` user and to specify a UID has been added to the :ref:`Create a User Screen`.

+* The ability to :ref:`Configure Audio Output` has been added as a post-installation configuration screen.

 * The :command:`lumina-xconfig` utility has been added to Lumina for adding, removing, and re-arranging screens in the current X session.
 This utility can be accessed from :menuselection:`Desktop Preferences --> Screen Configuration` while logged into the Lumina desktop.